FACN1/week3-javiasy/README.md

 - A user wants to read on mobile, tablet or desktop.
 - A user wants to immediately see what the site is about - headline
 - A user wants to navigate the site using a screen reader that reads out the content of the site
-- Wants to be able to use the site without waiting for page loading times
+- Wants to be able to use the site without waiting for page loading times (async / parallel functions)
-    - async

 ## Site design